 Is Gum Disease Curable?

 Gum disease is not curable, but it is treatable.
 While it’s not possible to completely remove the bacterial infection from the gum tissue, there are treatments that can reduce the numbers and prevent the kind of damage that leads to lost teeth.

 If you seek out periodontal treatments with a periodontist, Clinton NJ, you are far more likely to hold onto your teeth for life!
 Perio treatments consist primarily of deep cleanings and smoothing the tooth roots (also called scaling and root planing), but may also include, medication, prescription rinses, or surgery.

-If you’ve ever been given a gum disease diagnosis, you need to add perio treatments to your oral health care regimen!
+If you’ve ever been given a gingivitis or periodontitis diagnosis, you need to add perio treatments to your oral health care regimen!
 Contact our dentists at Walnut Pond for treatment. contact us online or call our office at 908-200-7007 for a periodontist, Clinton NJ.